 - When making your exit, it can be good fun and looks striking to have your guests see you off with sparklers.
 Just make sure you provide enough sparklers and jet/laser (wind-resistant) lighters for everyone.
 However, please be conscious of fire restrictions.

 Some General Tips and Notes

-- Try not to have any more seats than necessary as empty seats don’t look great on film.
+- Try not to have any more seats than necessary as empty seats don’t look great.
 If your ceremony is in a church or somewhere with existing seating, have an usher move everyone to the front.

 - Have the couple stand 3-5 metres distance from the front row of guests during the ceremony.
 This makes it much easier for us to capture the whole picture.

 - It is preferable for all guests to be seated during the ceremony.
 If for some reason there are not enough seats, please keep standing guests at the back rather than scattered around the sides.

 - Please take our mobility into account!
 Whether it’s at the AirBnB getting ready, during the ceremony or the reception.
 We don’t need excessive space but we do need ample room to move around with our equipment.
 If it’s unavoidable for us to be in cramped areas please let us know in advance so we can plan around it.
 We don’t want to have to choose between getting in the way or sacrificing an important shot.

 - Guests being sited during a walk down an aisle makes photographer and videographer capture from the sides and not in the aisle and in people’s way.

 - Make a point of asking your celebrant beforehand NOT to interact with you while you are watching your partner come down the aisle.
 It may sound obvious, but it happens.
 You don’t want to be distracted during that crucial moment!